binipringle/contracts/_texts/0-outline.md

 ---

-# Objectivity

-## Objective theory of interpretation
+# Objective theory of interpretation

 **Definition:** The "objective theory" of interpretation provides that words and conduct should be interpreted as a “reasonable person” would interpret them.